knn90/Switcher/README.md

 ## Screenshot
 ![](/Switcher.gif)

-Bug Found: Create issue or pull request please
+##Bug Found: Create issue or pull request please

+##License:
+Nothing special, just do what you need to